 Julie Loe, in honor of Toby Tang

 Anna Aven, in memory of Buddy Aven & in honor of good dogs everywhere

 The Shell Shop

 Erike & Gerry Luhr, in honor of Toby Tang

 Keith & Rhonda Crowfoot, in honor of all good dogs

 Morro Cove Homeowner’s Association

-Our network of awesome volunteers make sure bags are stocked and the dispensers are in working order, and we are grateful for our volunteers’ dedication to helping keep our waters and public places clean.
+Our network of awesome volunteers make sure dispensers are stocked with bags and that they are in working order.
+We are grateful for our volunteers’ dedication to help keep our waters and public places clean.